d4hines/studygate/README.md

 # SurveyGate

 SurveyGate is is a full-stack Clojure(Script) app that uses the [Fulcro framework](https://github.com/fulcrologic/fulcro), a batteries-included inheritor of Om Next.
-FIXME: See it live here.
+See it live at https://studygate.herokuapp.com/

 ## The Scenario